 Christmas in the Sun Next Year?

-During the winter Oosterschelde heads South into the tropics to her favourite sailing ground.
+Oosterschelde has just launched her winter sailing programme for 2019-20.
+This stunning three masted topsail schooner heads South into the tropics to her favourite sailing ground.
 Cape Verde is on the same latitude as St Lucia in the Caribbean but a lot drier.
 The hot sun is tempered by breezy NE trade winds which are great for sailing large tall ships.

 The islands of Cape Verde are situated in the Atlantic Ocean, over 600 kilometres west of Senegal at approximately 16 degrees North.
 Cape Verde consists of 9 inhabited and a few uninhabited islands.
 The official language is still Portuguese, however most inhabitants speak Creole and sometimes some English or French.
 Cape Verde has approximately 450.000 inhabitants, a mixture of African ancestries and Portuguese, French and Italian descent.
 A voyage to Cape Verde is a voyage to Africa.
 On this voyage we are able to see the most idyllic spots on these tropical islands, but we will also be confronted with the poverty of most of the population.